 What they’ll remember most is how it felt to be loved.

 The meltdown starts with something small—a toy in the wrong place, the red cup instead of the blue.
-And then, suddenly, it’s a full-blown meltdown.
-Tears, screams, a little body shaking with frustration.
-You want to stay calm, but in that moment, it feels impossible.
+And suddenly, it’s a full-blown spiral: tears, screams, a little body shaking with frustration.

 What If You Had a Simple Way to Handle Big Emotions?